 Regarding UL CSA Listing

 Our products Do Not require any certification from the AGA, CSA or UL as it is considered a stand-alone product.
 And by the way these agencies are franchise operations and are privately owned.
 These are not government agencies.
 These agencies are hired for mass production testing and AGA, CSA and or UL do not certify custom one of a kind projects.
-So unless sand and or lava rock need certification - We Do Not certification!
+So unless sand and or lava rock need certification - We Do Not need certification!

 Custom burners Do Not need certification.
 This only applies to production equipment.
 Just so you can understand that a certification costs about $15,000.00 and certification was developed for production/ mass production to assure quality.